-The practice was a referral clinic for dental implants.
-We saw staff monitored and ensured the dentists were aware of all incoming referrals.
+The practice was a referral clinic for minor oral surgery and orthodontic procedures and we saw staff monitored and ensured the dentists were aware of all incoming referrals.

 Are services caring?

 We found this practice was providing caring services in accordance with the relevant regulations.